eugyjaro/Eugy/README.md

 - Learning Python and Django

 ### 👨‍💻 Future Goals:
-- Master frontend and backend development
+- Learn both frontend and backend development
-- Get proficient in frameworks like React, Node.js, Laravel, and Django
+- Get familiar with frameworks like React, Node.js, Laravel, and Django
-- Contribute to open-source projects and collaborate with the tech community
+- Explore open-source projects and collaborate with the tech community
+- Grow my skills and someday become a developer!

 ### 📫 How to reach me:
 - Email:jaroeugenio23@gmail.com